bbatsov/blog/_posts/2011-05-12-jvm-langs-clojure.markdown

 that area Scheme certainly excelled.
 Common Lisp was created to bring together the various Lisp dialects under a common denominator and it also excelled in that endeavour.
-I guess that its creators hoped that it would capture a significant market share at some point, but alas - that never happened.
+I guess that its creators hoped that it would capture a significant market share at some point as well, but alas - that never happened.

 The syntax and programming model of Lisp so far have been too much for a typical developer to absorb.
 Yet, there’s something special about Lisp that’s worth revisiting, so the new dialects continue to emerge.
-Some of the best programming universities lead with the Lisp language to form young minds while they are still open.
-I have witnessed something of a cycle - every 5 or so years the interest in Lisp spikes because of something.
+Some of the best programming universities start teaching programming with the Lisp language to form young minds while they are still open.
+I have witnessed something of a cycle - every 5 or so years the interest in Lisp spikes because of something major that happened in the land of Lisp.
 In the beginning of the nineties the work on Common Lisp excited a lot of developers.
-Five years later Paul Graham took the stage - he showed the world how Lisp can empower small teams and make real money.
+Five years later Paul Graham took the stage - he showed the world how Lisp can empower small teams and make real money (if you haven't heard of Viaweb fire up google now).
 Five years ago Peter Seibel published the "Practical Common Lisp" book that appeared on Amazon's bestseller list and got a lot of new developers excited about Lisp.
-A now... well I guess you can figure that out on your own.
+A now... well I guess you can figure that one out on your own.

 Lisp just won't let go and die.
 There is something magical about it.
 And there is this inexplicable smugness on the face of Lisp